Himanshu-Upadhyay01/Delta/README.md

 # Delta
-Repository is all about Git and Github
+Repository is all about Git and Github.